 This D-18S has its original Grover Thinline tuning machines, also known as Grover "Boxcars," and it has its original black plastic case.
 This guitar has a warm, resonant tone with a strong bass and midrange response.
 Because of the recent refret and neck reset, it has the playability of a new guitar.
-This D-18S has a wide, 1 7/8" nut, which lends itself to fingerpicking, but it is well shaped and works quite well for flatpicking, too, as long as you don't need to venture above the 12th fret.
+This D-18S has a wide, 1 7/8" nut, which lends itself to fingerpicking, but it is well shaped and works quite well for flatpicking, too, as long as you don't need to venture very far above the 12th fret.